SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    /> containsASpace equals \(containsASpace), because stringToSearch contains a space
    </ containsASpace equals true, because stringToSearch contains a space

-Here, the parameter values are passed in a different order when the function is actually called.
+Here, the parameter values are passed in a different order to the original function definition when the function is actually called.
 Because they are named,
 it is still clear which value should be used for which parameter.

-If ``characterToFind`` is found quickly, this example returns ``true`` before the entire set of characters in ``stringToSearch`` has been checked.
+If ``characterToFind`` is found quickly, this example returns ``true`` before the entire set of characters in ``stringToSearch`` is checked.
-As soon as the first matching character is found, ``containsCharacter`` returns ``true``, and doesn't even bother to check the remaining characters.
+As soon as the first matching character is found, ``containsCharacter`` returns ``true``, and doesn't bother to check the remaining characters.
 You can return control from a function at any time, and it will stop what it is doing immediately.
-In fact, this function will only return ``false`` if the entire set of characters in ``stringToSearch`` is exhausted, and the end of the for loop is reached.
+In fact, this function only returns ``false`` if the entire set of characters in ``stringToSearch`` is exhausted, and the end of the for loop is reached.

-If parameter names are *not* provided when calling a method, the passed parameters are assumed to be in the order they were originally declared:
+If you do not provide parameter names when calling a method, the passed parameters are assumed to be in the order they were originally declared:

 .. testcode:: functionParameters